London Underground diesel locomotives: Schöma

 Following the completion of the Jubilee Line extension, ownership of the vehicles was transferred to London Underground Transplant.
-Numbers 1 and 5 have been modified by fitting Wedgelock couplers so that they can be used to shunt tube stock, whilst numbers 3 and 6 have been fitted with emergency couplers.
+Numbers 1 and 5 have been modified by fitting Wedglock couplers so that they can be used to shunt tube stock, whilst numbers 3 and 6 have been fitted with emergency couplers.

+The locomotives were sold by an auction on 14 August 2024.

 Leased locomotives

 Class 66

 Metronet contracted five newly built Class 66 locomotives from GB Railfreight in order to speed up track replacement works on the London Underground network.
 They were first used in August 2006, pulling engineering trains consisting of wagons and high-output track laying equipment nearly 440 yd long.
 The locomotives are capable of hauling consists with a maximum length of 470 yd, thus reducing from 30 to 8 the number of trains needed to supply materials to relay a typical weekend possession of track, and as a consequence increasing the amount of track that can be renewed.
 One disadvantage of the heavier locomotives is that bridges on the District line needed to be strengthened to carry the extra weight.
 While working on the network, they are restricted to a maximum speed of 15 mph, since they are not fitted with tripcocks, and the signalling infrastructure is only designed to cope with trains having a maximum length of 150 yd.